walterfreeman/phys307/index.md

 <h1> Welcome to Physics 307!</h1>

+### 10 October agenda:

+* Do a retrospective on Project 4
+* Talk about systems that move in more than one dimension
+* Introduce Project 5

 ### 1 October agenda:

 * Talk about "perfect" data vs. the kind of data we usually get